blashin888/GL-Whitepaper/README.md

 ---

-## Legacy Overview
+## Legacy

-Below is the previous version of the README, kept as a previous state
+This is a previous version of the GL framework.

+It reflects an earlier stage of thinking, where structure, implementation, and system design were more explicitly defined.

+It is preserved for context,
+not as the current form of GL.

 ---